 Here's What Happens to Your Body When You Overeat On Thanksgiving

-Here are 10 possible things that could happen to your body the day after overeating on Thanksgiving.
+Here are 10 possible things that could happen to your body after overeating on Thanksgiving.
+And as you try to get back on track, try out any of the 21 Best Healthy Cooking Hacks of All Time.

 You feel thirsty.